leynos/polythene/docs/users-guide.md

 Polythene exposes two Typer commands.
 Both commands accept the optional `--store` argument to override the root filesystem directory (defaults to `/var/tmp/polythene`).

+### Execution environments

+Before running commands, decide how they interact with your host.
+Polythene provides a single interface but adapts to the available tooling:

+- **Codex sandbox** – You run as root without container engines. `polythene pull` still uses Podman inside the sandbox because Codex maintains the binary on disk, and `polythene exec` falls back to `bwrap`, `proot`, or a privileged `chroot`.
+- **GitHub runners** – You run as an unprivileged user with Podman available.
+  The CLI exports images in the same way but typically selects `bwrap` for execution, providing equivalent isolation to the Codex workflow.

+In both environments the exported root filesystem is disposable, enabling repeatable system-level tests without polluting the host.

 ### `polythene pull`